nathj07/c-pod/README.md

 Where:

 * OSNAME is one of:
+    * 'lifted': Lifted contains packages from Epel and RPMforge that we use
-    * 'epel', 'centos'.
-Epel is a partial copy of epel for the packages we require
+    * 'centos': A copy of the distributed packages
     * 'custom' is used for our custom packages
-    * $releasever is supplied by the OS - 6Server, 5Server (for RedHat), 5, 6 (for Centos) etc.
+* $releasever is supplied by the OS: 6Server, 5Server (for RedHat), 5, 6 (for Centos) etc.
-* TYPE is:
+* TYPE is only used for the 'custom' packages:
-    * For the 'custom' packages we have 'stable' and 'unstable', corresponding to the environment.
+    * 'stable': tested and 'in production'
+    * 'unstable': under development/testing